lequeso/awesomeincu-2015/_courses/bootcamp.md

 ### How do tuition payments work?

 Tuition for the Bootcamp is $9500.
-The first $1000 is due once your application is accepted to secure your spot in the program.
-Remaining payments can be made via check or credit card, and payment plans are available.
+Financing and flexible payment plans are available.
 If the only thing keeping you from participating in the program is finances, please [contact us](/contact/) and we'll do our best to work with you to find a solution.

 ### What will I learn during the Bootcamp?